 Income Statement Common Size Analysis

 The base item in the income statement is usually the total sales or total revenues.
 Common size analysis is used to calculate net profit margin, as well as gross and operating margins.
-The ratios tell investors and finance managers how the company is doing in terms of revenues, and they can make predictions of the future revenues.
-Companies can also use this tool to analyze competitors to know the proportion of revenues that goes to advertising, research and development and other essential expenses.
+The ratios tell investors and finance managers how the company is doing in terms of revenues, and they can make predictions of future revenues.
+Companies can also use this tool to analyze competitors to know the proportion of revenues that goes to advertising, research and development, and other essential expenses.